wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

         For example, `/addresses/` method, will return the address of your node wallet.
         ![](./images/swaggadd.png)
     - [Private method](http://127.0.0.1:6869/api-docs/index.html#/debug/getConfig):
-        All private methods require authorization with api key and api key hash.
+        All private methods require authorization with API key and API key hash.
         Kindly note that the API key hash that you inserted in the configuration file is not equal to the API key.
         The API key hash is the random string you typed in the [`/utils/hash/secure`](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure) method.
         In case you do not remember what API key and API key hash are, please, check [API Key Of Your Node](#api-key-of-your-node).